 Key World Initiative Nutrition - Food systems

-The key international initiative Nutrition – Food Systems (FOODS) is being developed at the University as part of the UM2030 project, winner of the Call for Projects “Integration and Development of IdEx and ISITE” (IDeES).
+The key international initiative Nutrition – Food Systems (FOODS) is being developed at the University as part of the UM2030 project, a winner of the “Integration and Development of IdEx and ISITE” (IDéES) Call for Projects.
 The initiative is the result of a bilateral collaboration between UM and the University of Pretoria (UP) and facilitates the transition to multilateral collaborations by bringing together strategic partners from both institutions.
-FOODS takes the form of a global collaborative platform for doctoral training and constitutes a virtual infrastructure for international cooperation.
+FOODS takes the form of a global collaborative platform for doctoral training and serves as a virtual infrastructure for international cooperation.

 Objectives